vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 To summarise this post:
 - Flax provides a neural network API that allows the developer to build neural network modules in a class-based way.
-Unlike other frameworks these modules do not contain state, essentially hollow shells that loosely associate functions with parameters and inputs, and providing easy ways to initialise PyTrees of parameters.
+Unlike other frameworks, these modules do not contain state within them, essentially hollow shells that loosely associate functions with parameters and inputs, and provide easy methods to initialise the parameters.
-- Optax provides a large suite of optimisers for updating our parameter PyTrees.
+- Optax provides a large suite of optimisers for updating our parameters.
   These, like Flax modules, do not contain state and must have state passed manually to it.
-All optimisers are simply gradient transformations: simply a pair of pure functions `init` and `update`.
+All optimisers are simply gradient transformations: a pair of pure functions `init` and `update`.
 Optax also provides other gradient transformations and wrappers to allow for more complex behaviour, such as gradient clipping and parameter freezing.
 - Both libraries simply operate on and return PyTrees and can easily interoperate with base JAX - crucially with `jax.jit`.
 This also makes them interoperable with other libraries based on JAX.
-For example, by choosing Flax, we aren't locked into using Optax too, and vice versa.
+For example, by choosing Flax, we aren't locked into using Optax, and vice versa.

 There is a lot more to these two libraries than described here, but I hope this is a good starting point and can enable you to create your own training loops in JAX.
-A good exercise would be using the training loop and model code in this blog post and adapting it for your own tasks, for example another generative model, or implementing a classification model.
+A good exercise now would be to use the training loop and model code in this blog post and adapting it for your own tasks, such as another generative model.

-If you liked this post please consider following me on [Twitter](https://twitter.com/alexfmckinney) or use this RSS feed for notifications on future ramblings about machine learning and other topics.
+If you liked this post please consider following me on [Twitter](https://twitter.com/alexfmckinney) or use this site's RSS feed for notifications on future ramblings about machine learning and other topics.
 Alternatively you can navigate to the root of this website and repeatedly refresh until something happens.
 Thank you for reading this far and I hope you